python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_Fetch(PyObject **ptype, PyObject **pvalue, PyObject **ptraceback)

    Retrieve the error indicator into three variables whose addresses are passed.
    If the error indicator is not set, set all three variables to ``NULL``.
-If it is set, it will be cleared and you own a reference to each object retrieved.
+If the error indicator is set, it will be cleared and you own a reference to each object retrieved.
 The value and traceback object may be ``NULL`` even when the type object is not.

    .. note::